Roksnet/Python-json-adapter-hello/README.rst

 Add access rights to your service consumer.

 Open tab ENDPOINTS.
 You should see here all endpoints you have described in the description file.
-Grant your service consumer subsystem access rights for the endpoint.

 Close service form and enable the web service (click on the right of the URL).